-Making Estimated Tax Payments
+How to Make Estimated Tax Payments

 The Schedule for Estimated Payments

-Use Last Year's Tax Return as a Baseline
+Use Last Year's Return as a Baseline

-If you used tax software to prepare your return last year, it's most likely capable of resurrecting that data to give you some idea of what you'll owe in the current year.
-Some software even has the ability to build in certain scenarios so your income or deductions can be adjusted up or down.
-Using such a planning utility can help make your calculations for estimated payments more accurate.
+Most tax software is capable of resurrecting your data from last year if you used it to prepare your return.
+This will give you an idea of what you'll owe in the current year.
+Some software even has the ability to build in certain scenarios so your income or deductions can be adjusted upward or downward.

 You Can Play Catchup

-If you miss or are unable to make the first or even the second estimated tax payments, you can catch up by paying a little extra with your third payment.
+You can catch up by paying a little extra with your third and fourth payments if you miss or are unable to make the first or even the second estimated payment, but the sooner you catch up the better.
 This can help avoid any big tax surprises and cash crunches come April when the final bill comes due.

-You Can Make a One-Time Payment to Cover One-Time Financial Events
+You Can Make a One-Time Payment

 Remember, the schedule set by the IRS is a series of deadlines.
 You can always make a payment before that date, and you can cover your entire liability in one payment if you want to.
 You don't have to divide up what you might owe into a series of four quarterly payments.